 Traveling Snacks For Baby: Organic Gerber Lil Crunchies

-Everyone gets a hankering for a little crunchy snack at times, that includes our toddlers.
+Everyone gets a hankering for a little crunchy snack at times, which includes our toddlers.
 Our daughter has fallen in love and will demand “Crunchies”.
 There are many different flavors available.
 We enjoy the green can organic ones as they are made out of navy beans rather than corn.
 These are easy to pour into a portable snack cup and let them graze at their own pace.
 Naturally, I have tasted these and they are like Cheetos for babies.

 The ultimate in travel snacking.
 Toddlers and kids love them and adults can eat a whole bag in one sitting.
 The beauty of goldfish is that they come in multiple flavors and types.
 Kids can have the multigrain cheddar while daddy slams X-Treme Pizza Fish!
 It is the perfect tiny food for little hands.
 Don’t be fooled though, you will find a whole sea of fish in your car when you arrive at your destination.